-The results of our auditing procedures disclosed instances of noncompliance which are required to be reported in accordance with the Uniform Guidance and are described below.
-Our opinion on the federal program is not modified with respect to these matters.
+The results of our auditing procedures disclosed an instance of noncompliance which is required to be reported in accordance with the Uniform Guidance and is described below.
+Our opinion on the federal program is not modified with respect to this matter.